sourabh0902/Digital-Brain/README.md

 - Signin-route
 - Register-route
 - Profile with userID
-- image endpoint to update the counting of images submitted as links
+- Image endpoint to update the counting of images submitted as links

 #### Libraries for API :
 - nodemon
 - express
 - body-parser
 - cors

+### DataBase
+- It has a database also to store the info. about exisiting user OR the new user who registered it's details.
+- Using PostgreSQL as database to store information.
+Used Knex.js to connecting our server to our database.
+- The App is deployed on Heroku.